Hands up if you believe in magic. Anyone? Any takers at all?

 Through the mind of the immortal Hiyao Miyazaki, I visited worlds which I couldn’t conjure up in my wildest dreams, filled with the strangest, spookiest and most colourful characters I could ever hope to encounter.
 Ever since I was introduced to his work, I have been unable to think in the same way.
 Miyazaki is a magician.
 Now, the magic may be dead.

-The last twelve months have been shattering formononoke_hime_studio_ghibli Studio Ghibli and the world of Miyazaki.
+The last twelve months have been shattering for Studio Ghibli and the world of Miyazaki.
 Initially rocked by Miyazaki’s announcement of his retirement, the studio has been utterly capsized following rumoured reports that it will halt production after 29 years.
 Fans (including this one) have been utterly devastated, with just cause.
 The death of Studio Ghibli would mark the death of all of the magic of their cinematic worlds, the closing of the door into Miyazaki’s imagination and those around him.

 The question on everyone’s lips remains: Will they or will they not close?
 There is plenty to speculate about; since rumours of Studio Ghibli’s demise hit the press in early August, there has been a constant to-ing and fro-ing of closure claims.
 Some speculate that Miyazaki’s departure has ruptured the public’s interest in the studio, others, that the studio simply couldn’t go it alone.